apiaryio/datapool/README.md

-# datapool
+# Data Pool
-Library of miscellaneous reusable data models for API Blueprint
+Library of reusable data models for API Blueprint.